y2d2/UPF_RPE/README.md

 upf.run_model(dx_ca, measurement, q_ca, time_i=None)
 ```

-# Data
+## Data
 In the Data folder, the measurements and simulation data can be found.
+### Measurements
-For the measurements the rosbags with camera images are not uploaded here, however, can be made available upon request.
+For the measurements, the rosbags with camera images are not uploaded here, however, can be made available upon request.
+### Simulations
+The simulations include the corrupted VIO and UWB measurements so that all algorithms have exactly the same input.

+## Benchmark algorithms
+An implementation of a NLS and Algebraic solution for the 4-dof problem can be found in the Code/Baselines folder